tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ### Which answer is correct?

-Both tables answer legitimate but different questions.
+Both views answer different questions.

-The overall result answers:
+The overall result asks:

 > Under the workloads each scheduler actually received, which one produced the higher total success rate?

-The grouped results answer:
+The grouped result asks:

 > When jobs of comparable difficulty are compared, which scheduler performed better?

 If you are choosing a scheduler for the same workload mix tomorrow, the grouped comparison may be more useful.

-If you are describing what happened operationally last month, the overall result also matters.
+If you are describing what happened last month, the overall result also matters.

 Simpson's paradox does not mean aggregated data is false.
 It means aggregation can mix together a performance effect and a composition effect.

-Common grouping variables include:

-- workload size;
-- customer tier;
-- region;
-- age;
-- disease severity;
-- ticket complexity;
-- device type;
-- traffic source;
-- time of day;
-- model class;
-- product category.

-> **Memory rule:** Always inspect the total, then split the data by groups that could affect the outcome.

-Do not split endlessly until you find a pleasing result.
-Choose groups that are relevant to the mechanism or decision.

----

-## Population Mix Can Change Without Performance Changing
+### Population mix can create the same illusion

+A full reversal is not required.
+A change in population mix can make performance appear better or worse even when nothing changes within the underlying groups.

-Suppose The platform's average runtime falls by 30% in July.
+Suppose the platform's average runtime falls by 30% in July.

 The engineering team celebrates an optimization.

-But the system processed a different workload:
+But the workload changed:

 ```text
 June: